canjs/canjs/guides/getting-started-tutorial/observables.md

 - [`splice`](../docs/can.List.prototype.splice.html), which removes and inserts items anywhere in a List.

-When these methods are used to modify a List, events are emitted, which you can listen for as well.
+When these methods are used to modify a List events are emitted that you can listen for, as well.
 See [the API for Lists](../docs/can.List.html) for more information.

 ## Computed values